stevebus/unrealdemo/docs/simulate-iot-devices.md

 > NOTE:  Alternately, if you don't have git installed, on the home page of the mock-devices github repo, you can download a 'zip' of the solution by clicking on the "Code" button above the list of files and choosing "Download Zip".
 If you download it, unzip it to the folder you chose above

-TODO:  fix final link.
-Fix here and update repo name everywhere else

-Separately clone or download the [Unreal POC](http://github.com/stevebus/unrealpoc) repo as well.
+Separately clone or download the [Unreal Demo](http://github.com/stevebus/unrealdemo) repo as well, if you haven't already.

-## add plugins and build mock-devices
+## Add Plugins and Build Mock-Devices

 For the POC, we wrote a couple of plug-ins to add some pseudo-realism to the data created by the simulators.
 To deploy the plug-ins, follow these steps